theSoviet1984/mini-birds-mongojs/README.md

 # mini-birds

-We're going to build a **bird-sighting** API using all four traditional CRUD operations.
+We're going to build a **bird sighting** API using four common CRUD operations.

 ## Step 1: Clone the repo